 We can only keep on carrying our cross if joy is set before us.
 Our faith thinks about the joy that will be ours some day and by this joy we are able to continue to move forward.

-Looking unto Jesus the author and finisher of our faith; who for the joy that was set before him endured the cross, despising the shame, and is set down at the right hand of the throne of God.
+looking unto Jesus, the author and finisher of our faith, who for the joy that was set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.
 (Hebrews 12:2)

-Faith looks past our present comfort (if we are in one of the wealthy nations) and prepares for the persecution and tribulation that is ahead.
+Faith looks past your present comfort (if you are in one of the wealthy nations) and prepares for the persecution and tribulation that is ahead.

 Faith always requires action of some kind.
-The eleventh chapter of the Book of Hebrews is a record of actions that people took.
+Hebrews chapter 11 is a record of actions that people took.
 Works of obedience and righteousness are the very life of faith.

 Moses kept his eyes fixed on the invisible Lord.
 We also by faith can persevere to the end of our discipleship by keeping our eyes fixed on the invisible Lord.

-Through faith he kept the passover, and the sprinkling of blood, lest he that destroyed the firstborn should touch them.
+By faith he kept the Passover and the sprinkling of blood, lest he who destroyed the firstborn should touch them.
 (Hebrews 11:28)

 As we stated previously, obedience is a synonym of faith.
-The incidents described in the eleventh chapter of the Book of Hebrews do not portray aggressive faith.
+The incidents described in Hebrews chapter 11 do not portray aggressive faith.
 They are not examples of men and women seeking to “do great things for God.”
 Rather they portray acts of obedience.
 God gave the Word and His saints obeyed.
 True faith is obedience to the revealed will of God, not an act of presumption in which we test God to see if He will respond in our favor.

-By faith they passed through the Red Sea as by dry land: which the Egyptians assaying to do were drowned.
+By faith they passed through the Red Sea as by dry land, whereas the Egyptians, attempting to do so, were drowned.
 (Hebrews 11:29)

 Again we have an act of obedience.
 God directed Moses to lead the congregation through the Red sea.
 Because Moses obeyed, and the people followed him, one of the most powerful miracles of recorded history occurred.

-It is our opinion that God is ready to perform even more stupendous miracles in the present hour.
+We believe that God is ready to perform even more stupendous miracles in the present hour.
 Are we willing to obey God in every detail, not trusting our own judgment?
-We think if God can find people who will obey Him faithfully we will see record-breaking miracles in the near future.
+We think if God can find people who will obey Him faithfully, we will see record-breaking miracles in the near future.
 The age of moral horrors is now coming upon us and God is ready to respond with tremendous acts of power so the peoples of the earth will know there is a God and that He is ready to save whoever will call upon Him.

 The walls of Jericho.

-By faith the walls of Jericho fell down, after they were compassed about seven days.
+By faith the walls of Jericho fell down after they were encircled for seven days.
 (Hebrews 11:30)

 Joshua is considered to be one of the great generals of history.
 However, the tactic of marching around the walls of a city, blowing a trumpet, and shouting, would not knock down the walls without help from the Lord.

-So the people shouted when the priests blew with the trumpets: and it came to pass, when the people heard the sound of the trumpet, and the people shouted with a great shout, that the wall fell down flat, so that the people went up into the city, every man straight before him, and they took the city.
+So the people shouted when the priests blew the trumpets.
+And it happened when the people heard the sound of the trumpet, and the people shouted with a great shout, that the wall fell down flat.
+Then the people went up into the city, every man straight before him, and they took the city.
 (Joshua 6:20)

 Joshua may have been a brilliant general.
-However, as we study the Book of Joshua we see that while the Israelite soldiers had to fight it was the Lord who made victory possible.
+However, as we study the book of Joshua, we see that while the Israelite soldiers had to fight, it was the Lord who made victory possible.
 So it is with us.
-We often have to fight with all our strength, but only in the Lord; and it is the Lord who makes the victory possible.
+We often must fight with all our strength, but only in the Lord; and it is the Lord who makes the victory possible.
 Apart from Him we cannot win.
 Apart from us He often will not work.

-By faith the harlot Rahab perished not with them that believed not, when she had received the spies with peace.
+By faith the harlot Rahab did not perish with those who did not believe, when she had received the spies with peace.
 (Hebrews 11:31)

 Gideon, Barak, Samson, Jephthah, David, Samuel, the prophets.

-And what shall I more say? for the time would fail me to tell of Gedeon, and of Barak, and of Samson, and of Jephthae; of David also, and Samuel, and of the prophets: Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions.
-Quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed valiant in fight, turned to flight the armies of the aliens.
+quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, became valiant in battle, turned to flight the armies of the aliens.
 (Hebrews 11:32-34)

 The story of Gideon tells us that God uses reluctant people.
-Gideon was afraid to do what God commanded, but he obeyed after God proved to him it was really God who was speaking to him and victory was assured.
-We do not have to step out into the dark when we are nervous and afraid.
-When God wants us to do something we always are permitted to test the spirits, to ask God to make His will so simple and clear to us we can move forward with confidence.
+Gideon was afraid to do what God commanded, but he obeyed after God proved to him it actually was God who was speaking to him and victory was assured.
+We do not need to step out into the dark when we are nervous and afraid.
+When God wants us to do something, we are always permitted to test the spirits, to ask God to make His will so simple and clear to us we can move forward with confidence.